gracerosemary/city_explorer_api/README.md

 <!-- (increment the patch/fix version number if you make more commits past your first submission) -->

 ## Overview
-Lab06:
+Lab07:
+1. Refactor Location/Weather
+2. Add trails
-1. Set up Repository
+3. Set up error messages
-2. Create a location route
-3. Create a weather route
-4. Create an error alert function

 ## Getting Started
-1. Set up repository and deploy express server to Heroku
-2. Use route callbacks to invoke functions that converts search queries, using the JSON data
+1. Refactor existing JS (use .map & superagent)
 3. Return objects that contain the necessary information for client rendering
 4. Confirm everything is working as expected using the console log on the browser